 Both.
-I am fully insured through a private insurance company, and bonded with the Government of Alberta.
+I am fully insured through a private insurance company and bonded with the Government of Alberta.

 Do you inspect Septic Systems?

 I do.
 But please keep in mind, there are two types of Septic System inspections: Functional Inspections and Maintenance Inspections.
-A Functional inspection involves pumping out the septic tank and checking the inside of the tank and connections.
-This can and should only be done by a septic contractor.
+A Functional Inspection involves pumping out the septic tank and checking the inside of the tank and connections.
+This can and should only be done by a professional septic contractor.
 A Maintenance Inspection identifies where the parts of the system are located, describes to the client how the system functions and educates on how to maintain the system.
-Hanson Inspections is certified to provide Maintenance Inspections for clients who are considering purchasing a farm home or acreage with a private septic system.
+Hanson Inspections is certified to provide Maintenance Inspections for clients who are considering purchasing a home or acreage property with a private septic system.